 - Pre-heat the oven to 450F.

-- In a medium pot, add 1 ½ cups wild rice and 4½ cups water; boil for about 45 minutes until tender.
+- In a medium pot, add 1 ½ cups wild rice, 4½ cups water, and a few pinches kosher salt; bring to a boil, then simmer for about 45 minutes until tender.
 Drain any remaining liquid from the pot.

 - Meanwhile, chop each of the acorn squash in half and then in quarters.
 Using a spoon, scrape out the guts and seeds.
 Line a baking sheet with parchment paper.
 Place the squash on the sheet and drizzle with olive oil on the cut sides; sprinkle with kosher salt and pepper.
 Turn a cut side down on the sheet and roast until tender, about 40 minutes.